***Benthall, S. (2019) Situated Information Flow Theory. Proceedings of the 6th Annual Hot Topics in the Science of Security (HoTSoS). (pdf)

 Benthall, S. (2009).
 An open source web GIS solution-the OpenGeo stack.
 GEO informatics, 12, 40-43.

 ***Benthall, S. (2007) "Kudos for the Mindless Expert."
 Review of Expert Political Judgment, by Philip Tetlock.
 Critical Review, Volume 19, Issue 1, January 2007, pages 65-79. (link)

 Econ-Ark, a toolkit for structural economic modeling with heterogeneous agents.

 BigBang is a toolkit for the scientific analysis of open collaborative communities.

 @TheTweetserve is a Twitter bot that's an experiment in subverting preferential attachment dynamics in networked public formation. (github)

 poll.emic - a tool for gathering egocentric networks of mentions on Twitter

 GeoNode, an open source geospatial data management system.
-I worked on this at OpenGeo, which is now called Boundless.
+It was part of an innovative strategy to leverage open source development practices for international development.
 There is still a great team working on it and deploying it as a product.

 Sebastian Benthall.
 Context, Causality, and Information Flow: Implications for Privacy Engineering, Security, and Data Economics.
 Ph.D. dissertation.
 Advisors: John Chuang and Deirdre Mulligan.
 University of California, Berkeley.
 2018. (eScholarship) (slideshare)